Nemesia: planting, cultivation and care

 How to plant Nemesia

-Allow 4 to 5 Nemesia plants per m2 and keep planting distance of 25 cm between plants.
+Allow 4 to 5 Nemesia plants per m2 and keep a planting distance of 25 cm between plants.

 - Water regularly but without excess to ensure establishment